The old Mosterton School opened in 1876. Our present school opened in 1975.

-Mosterton is a thriving village with a population of about 620.
+Mosterton is a thriving village with a population of about 640.
 It is set in lovely, undulating countryside.
-It has a Post Office a store, a Church, an Inn and a Village Hall where the local pre-school meets.
+It has a Post Office a store, a Church, an Inn and a Village Hall which hosts a variety of clubs and activities.

 South Perrott is a pretty village with many listed buildings.
 It lies in the valley of the River Parrett, along which runs the Parrett Trail, and has a population of approximately 310.
 The village has a Village Hall, an Inn and a Church.

 Chedington is an old estate village perched on the hillside and has a population of approximately 130.
 The village has a Village Hall and Inn.
 Both the Parrett and Axe rivers, after which the school is named, have their sources in this village.